Douglas G. Bergeron: VeriFone

 In 2001, in partnership with Gores Technology Group (now, The Gores Group), Bergeron led the acquisition of VeriFone from Hewlett-Packard in a transaction valued at $50 million.
 Hewlett-Packard had acquired the business in 1998 for $1.3 billion.
 Upon completion of the VeriFone acquisition, Bergeron was named Chairman and CEO.

 In 2002, Gores sold VeriFone to Bergeron and GTCR, a Chicago-based private equity firm in a transaction valued at $160 million.
 Bergeron and GTCR embarked upon a strategy to aggressively grow VeriFone into a multinational company.
 Bergeron resigned as CEO of VeriFone in March, 2013, following 12 years at the helm.
 VeriFone’s enterprise value as of May, 2012 was approximately $5 billion.
 The Bergeron/GTCR acquisition of VeriFone is widely considered to be one of the most successful private equity investments of the decade.

 In 2007, Bergeron was an award recipient and national finalist for the EY Entrepreneur of the Year Award.

 SunGard

 From 1990 through 1999, Bergeron served in a number of executive management positions at SunGard Data Systems, including Managing Director of SunGard Capital Markets N.A., President of SunGard Futures Systems, and Group CEO of SunGard Brokerage Systems Group.

 Richard Petty Motorsports

 For several years Bergeron was a partial owner of Richard Petty Motorsports.
 In November 2010 an investment group made up of Bergeron, Andrew Murstein, and Richard Petty bought its racing assets.
 Bergeron's share was bought out at the end of 2014.

+Ethan Allen

+In August 2026, Bergeron disclosed a 5% ownership stake in furniture manufacturer Ethan Allen through DGB Investments and family trusts.
+He nominated himself and five other candidates for election to the company's board at its 2026 annual meeting, seeking to replace the entire board.
+Bergeron also called for chairman and chief executive officer Farooq Kathwari to be replaced, arguing that changes in leadership, governance and digital strategy were necessary to restore the company's growth.